Illustration: Katarina Lernmark

 Babba Canales – ‘Uberwoman’

 When taxi challenger Uber wanted to expand its business to Stockholm, they turned to 22-year-old Barbara, ‘Babba’, Canales Rivera to kick off and market the company’s upstart car service.
-Under the vision and management of the super-talented Canales and two colleagues, Uber Sweden AB showed a turnover of SEK 8.9 million in 2014, with a profit of approximately 0.7 million.
+Under the vision and management of the super-talented Canales and two colleagues, Stockholm became the fastest growing Uber launch city at the time.

-As a 24-year-old, this ‘Uberwoman’ moved to New York, where she is now the marketing manager for the company’s NYC office.
+As a 24-year-old, this ‘Uberwoman’ moved to New York and a role as marketing manager for the company’s NYC office.
 Focusing on building partnerships and collaborations in the fashion, art and music industries, one of her biggest scores in 2015 was working with American fashion brand Rag and Bone during New York Fashion Week.
-For Canales, it’s all about showing the beauty of the private driver experience.
+In 2016 Forbes named Canales one of their ’30 under 30′, and she landed a new job as director of brand marketing at luggage label Away.

 Lisa Jonsson – ‘Misslisibell’

-Fourteen-year-old blogger and YouTube sensation Lisa Jonsson has taken the internet by storm, discussing makeup tips, beauty products and fashion advice.
-‘Misslisibell’ launched her own YouTube channel in 2012, which has attracted nearly 175 million views and 360,000 subscribers at the time of writing.
+Blogger and YouTube sensation Lisa Jonsson (born 2001) has taken the internet by storm, discussing makeup tips, beauty products and fashion advice.
+‘Misslisibell’ launched her own YouTube channel in 2012, which has attracted nearly 220 million views and 400,000 subscribers at the time of writing.

 ‘Before, there were no makeup videos in Sweden of girls my age.
 There were only adults in the US who did makeup videos … so I got many viewers,’ Jonsson tells Swedish daily GP.